axibase/atsd/integration/tableau/examples/max_number_of_measures.md

-# MAX number of measures
+# Max Records by Day of Month

 ## Overview

-Let's try to understand which day contains max number of export measures.
+Build a report showing the number of filings per day of month.

 ## Data Source